JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 using Plots
 ```

-The previous section showed basic functionality of `plot`.
+The previous section showed basic functionality of the `plot` function.
 We first calculated the values to be plotted and then created the graphs.
-However, it is possible to pass functions directly to `plot`.
+However, it is possible to pass functions directly to the `plot` function.

 ```@example plots_fce
 t = range(0, 2π; length = 100)